shenlin192/My-little-technique/Dashboard documentation.md

 More info about Antd can be found [here](https://ant.design/docs/react/introduce).

 ### Summary
-Figure 4.10 shows the relationship among React, Redux and Antd.
+The following figure shows the relationship among React, Redux and Antd.
 React deals with the view layer, Redux deals with the model layer and Antd provides build-in components to accelerate our development.